DevJobalia/MERN-SOCIAL-MEDIA-APP/README.md

 1. React Router DOM

 - index parameter for home route or "/" (App.tsx)
-- page with repatative component / Layout can be nested under route component wihtout path. using OUTLET component
+- Working with Outlet: page with repatative component / Layout can be nested under route component wihtout path.
+  Similar to children
+- Working with NavLink
+- useLocation
+- - and :id in route

 2. File Structure: